Nash Convergence of Mean-Based Learning Algorithms in First-Price Auctions: Main Results: Convergence of Mean-Based Algorithms

-\end{itemize} \end{theorem} Theorem~\ref{thm:main-M1-3} can be interpreted as follows.
-According to Proposition~\ref{prop:Nash}, the bidding profile $\bm b_s$ at round $s$ is a Nash equilibrium if and only if $\forall i\in M^1, b_s^i=v^1-1$ (bidders not in $M^1$ bid $\le v^1-2$ by assumption\footnote{ We note that the bidders not in $M^1$ can follow a mixed strategy and need not converge to a deterministic bid.}).
+\begin{theorem} If $|M^1|\ge 3$ and every bidder follows a mean-based algorithm, then, with probability $1$, both of the following events happen: \begin{itemize} \item Time-average convergence of bid sequence: $\lim_{t\to\infty} \frac{1}{t} \sum_{s=1}^t \mathbb{I}\big[ \forall i\in M^1, b_s^i=v^1-1 \big] = 1$. \item Last-iterate convergence of mixed strategy profile: $\forall i\in M^1,~ \lim_{t\to\infty} \bm x^i_t = \bm 1_{v^1-1}$. \end{itemize} \end{theorem} Theorem~\ref{thm:main-M1-3} can be interpreted as follows.
+According to Proposition~\ref{prop:Nash}, when $|M^1| \ge 3$, the bidding profile $\bm b_s$ at round $s$ is a Nash equilibrium if and only if $\forall i\in M^1, b_s^i=v^1-1$, with bidders not in $M^1$ bidding $\le v^1-2$ by assumption (note that the bidders not in $M^1$ can follow a mixed strategy and need not converge to a deterministic bid).
 Hence, the first result of Theorem~\ref{thm:main-M1-3} implies that the fraction of rounds where bidders play a Nash equilibrium approaches $1$ in the limit.
-The second result shows that all bidders $i\in M^1$ bid $v^1-1$ with certainty eventually, achieving a Nash equilibrium.
+The second result shows that all bidders in $M^1$ bid $v^1-1$ with certainty eventually, achieving a Nash equilibrium.
+We will prove Theorem \ref{thm:main-M1-3} in Section~\ref{sec:main-proof}.

-\paragraph{The case of $|M^1|=2$.}
+\subsection{The case of $|M^1|=2$}